Predictions of the neutrino oscillations parameters: Triangular relation between mixing angles and masses

-In the figure (\ref{fig1}), the QYBE show the equivalence among two triangular relations between the inverse of the mass eigenvalues.
-Each eigenvalue, and then each triangle line, corresponds to a possible ground state for a neutrino flavor.
-However, the neutrino never breaks the symmetry of the vacuum spontaneously and then it is unable to select some specific mass (ground state).
+As we have mentioned before, the neutrino never breaks the symmetry of the vacuum spontaneously and then it is unable to select some specific mass (ground state).
 Instead, it keeps oscillating between the three vacuum states without selecting anyone in particular.
-This is the reason why we cannot attribute the origin of the neutrino mass to the Higgs mechanism.
-The consistency of the relations emerging from the triangles, suggest that the only possibility for the neutrino masses, is to obey the normal hierarchy.
-For this case, each side of the triangle is equal to the inverse of the mass value.
+The neutrino, identified by its flavor, is our order parameter.
+It is for this reason that the sum of the possible flavors vanish.
+In this scenario, we will take each eigenvalue $m_1$, $m_2$ and $m_3$ to be represented by a line forming a triangle.
+If we want this triangular model to obey the Normal Ordering, then each triangle line would correspond to the inverse of the eigenvalue mass $1/m_i$.
 Then for example, the side with label $1$ in the figure (\ref{fig1}) is equivalent to the value $1/m_1$.
 The same applies for the other sides.
-The triangle is taken approximately as a rectangle triangle in order to follow the observations suggesting that $\theta_{23}\approx\pi/2$.
-The Pythagoras theorem then suggests that
+The triangle is taken approximately as a rectangle triangle, suggesting then $\vert\theta_{23}\vert\approx\pi/2$.
+Although our value derived in the previous section with $\vert\theta_{23}\vert\approx 39deg$.
+For the moment, we will tolerate this discrepancy, understanding that the triangle is just a simplification of the way how the neutrino behaves.
+Although both values, $45deg$ and $39deg$ for $\theta_{23}$ are inside the experimental uncertainties, the value of $39deg$ is not generally consistent with the present best-fit regions \cite{Bestfit, Bestfit2}.
+Still, as an initial approximation, for the purpose of this paper, it is still correct to take the triangle approximation as an initial ansatz.
+The Pythagoras theorem for the triangle, under the present approximation, suggests that

 Then if $m_3>>m_2>m_1$, then the relation $m_2\approx m_1$ emerges naturally.
 This means that $m_2$ and $m_1$ have values of the same order of magnitude with a normal hierarchy.
-The experimental evidence suggests that \cite{Exp}
+It is interesting to notice that when $\theta_{13}\to0$, then $m_1=m_2$ under the triangular formulation.
+This means that the proximity between the values $m_1$ and $m_2$ is explained by the fact that the angle $\theta_{13}$ is very small.
+Then we can interpret $\theta_{13}$ as the angle mixing $m_1$ and $m_2$.
+For proving this statement, we can use the mixing matrix (\ref{matrix}) and expand explicitly the relations between vacuums as in eq. (\ref{linear_comb}).
+If we express the results in terms of the neutrino masses and if we set $\theta_{13}=0$ in this equation and if additionally we work with the inverse of the matrix, we get